Can You Sue Trucking Companies after Truck Accidents in Texas?

 In a car accident, you typically sue the other car’s driver.
 In a truck accident, things can be confusing because the other driver may not be the only person you can sue if you were injured.
 Especially for severe injuries, a truck driver may not have the ability to pay you back – or may be seriously injured as well.
 In many cases, the truck driver was working when the accident happened – which means you can sue their employer as well as the driver.
-The Dallas, Texas trucking accident lawyers at The Queenan Law Firm, P.C. may be able to help you with your case.
+The Arlington, TX truck accident lawyers at The Queenan Law Firm, P.C. may be able to help you with your case.

 When Can You Sue a Trucking Company for a Truck Accident?